Buying a dog (or pet) wheelchair is not easy! How to Choose.

 Why buy a dog (or pet) wheelchair?

-Mobility problems have a number of causes from ageing, injury, birth defect, accident, disease, and more.
+Mobility problems have a number of causes from aging, injury, birth defect, accident, disease, and more.
 Some of the common medical issues include:

 - Intervertebral Disc Disease (IVDD) – Deterioration of the discs, or pads that cushion the vertebrae of the spine.